 The government cannot demonstrate a fundamental change in the circumstances in Colombia.
 As discussed supra, the Colombia Women, Colombian Women in Domestic Relationships, and Colombian women who believe that Colombian women should have the right to live their lives independently and safely continue to face domestic violence, femicide, spousal rape, and discrimination and persecution with regards to economic discrimination, food scarcity, employment discrimination, access to medication and treatment, and housing.
-Thus, Ms. Ortega Rodriguez is not any safer than the day she left Colombia.
+Thus, Ms. Stern is not any safer than the day she left Colombia.

-Having suffered past persecution on account of a protected ground, Ms. Ortega Rodriguez is entitled to a presumption that she has a well-founded fear of future persecution on the same basis.
+Having suffered past persecution on account of a protected ground, Ms. Stern is entitled to a presumption that she has a well-founded fear of future persecution on the same basis.
 8 CFR § 208.13(b)(1).
 The government cannot rebut this presumption, because there has not been a fundamental change in circumstances in Colombia, nor is there a reasonable internal flight alternative.
 8 CFR § 208.13(b)(1)(i).

 To the contrary, country conditions evidence indicates that persecution against women is entrenched in Colombia.
-Recent news reports indicate that Ms. Ortega Rodriguez would continue to face extreme danger should she return to Colombia, in the form of being maimed with acid or being harmed or killed.
+Recent news reports indicate that Ms. Stern would continue to face extreme danger should she return to Colombia, in the form of being maimed with acid or being harmed or killed.
 The New York Times reported in 2018, that “Colombia, believed to have one of the highest rates [of acid attacks against women] per capita, remains the only country in South America where such assaults happen routinely.
 More than 100 attacks are reported each year, nearly two a week.
 But many more go unreported, advocates say, because the victims fear reprisals.”
 The New York Times article further states: “But most victims know who stole their faces.
 They had dated them, lived with them, and/or married them.
 Then they had left them, an offense for which the exes punished them for life.
 A splash of acid and their faces and future were changed forever.”
-The Bogota Post, and English-language newspaper, reported that femicide continues to be a pervasive problem and that “prejudices and stereotypes that exist within institutions,” “sitgmatised victim-blaming,” and “the lack of specialised training” prevent implementation.
+The Bogota Post, an English-language newspaper, reported that femicide continues to be a pervasive problem and that “prejudices and stereotypes that exist within institutions,” “sitgmatised victim-blaming,” and “the lack of specialised training” prevent implementation.

-Ms. Ortega Rodriguez Cannot Reasonably Internally Relocate
+Ms. Stern Cannot Reasonably Internally Relocate

-For individuals like Ms. Ortega Rodriguez persecuted by non-governmental actors, relocation alternatives must be both safe and reasonable in light of all circumstances.
+For individuals like Ms. Stern persecuted by non-governmental actors, relocation alternatives must be both safe and reasonable in light of all circumstances.
 In determining whether an applicant could relocate, the Court or asylum office should consider ongoing civil strife, strength or weakness of government infrastructures, geographical limitations, and social or cultural constraints.
 8 CFR §208.13(b) (3).